seethespark/i-flicks/README.md

 Overview
 --------

+This software is incomplete.
+It works but still needs plenty of work.
-i-Flickls pulls together several components to give a full, open source video sharing application.
+i-flickls pulls together several components to give a full, open source video sharing application.

+It is intended for small teams or individuals who want a stand alone video presentation system.
+It will work with a few hundred or low thousands of videos and a handful of concurrent viewers.

 Getting started
 ---------------